 This makes for a beginner-friendly offer that’s in line with some of the best NJ online casino bonuses.
 Plus, all games qualify, which is rare.

 Resorts’ matched deposit welcome bonus is slightly above average by New Jersey standards.
 It’s definitely better than what’s available at Virgin Casino, Tropicana, or PlaySugarHouse, but not as good as what’s offered by Golden Nugget, Betfair, and playMGM.

-While $1,000 is quite impressive in terms of sheer size, the 20x wager requirement means you’ll be required to put your grinding cap on if you’re to be allowed to withdraw any bonus funds or winnings generated from wagering such funds.
+While 100% up to $1,000 is quite impressive in terms of sheer size, the 20x wager requirement means you’ll be required to put your grinding cap on if you’re to be allowed to withdraw any bonus funds or winnings generated from wagering such funds.

 Here’s an example.
 Let’s say you’ve joined the site and deposited $100.
 The casino will give you $100 for free (100 percent match).
 In order to withdraw this money, you’ll have to wager 20 x 100 = $2,000.
 However, this requirement only applies to slots.

 If you play video poker, each $1 you bet will count as $0.20.
 Consequently, in order to clear the entire bonus while playing Jacks or Better video poker (99.54 percent return to player), you’ll have to wager $10,000.